How many opportunities are you leaving on the table?

 How to Get Started

 Amazon is home to a ton of products, not just books.
-They have thousands of products in these categories and many others – arts & crafts, automotive, electronics, home & kitchen, toys & games…
+They have thousands of commodities in these categories and many others – arts & crafts, automotive, electronics, home & kitchen, toys & games…

 So, finding products to promote is easy.

-For instance, one of my favorite guitar amp heads is the Peavey 6505 MH mini head, so once my Amazon Associates account is set up, I can simply search for that product, grab the link that Amazon gives me, and then share that link with my audience.
+For instance, one of my favorite guitar amp heads is the Peavey 6505 MH mini head.
+So, once my Amazon Associates account is set up, I can simply search for that product, grab the link that Amazon gives me, and then share that link with my audience.

 (And, by the way, I’ve already done this very thing.)